Looking for ideas for family outings? Good news, all year round, Brussels offers tons of exciting activities!

-Brussels is steadily making a name for itself in the world of circus, that much is clear.
-In April Hopla will be taking over the neighbourhood around place Sainte Catherine.
+In April, the capital plays host to numerous open-air shows.
+Hopla will be taking over the neighbourhood around place Sainte Catherine.
 Free activities and entertainment, along with shows by circus artists await; who can resist?

 The I love Science Festival, Brussels' brand new science festival is a must for children and adults alike.
 Finally you'll know how science impacts your daily life and how in the future it will reveal even more.

 A bonus tip for those who are looking for an ecologically responsible outdoor activity: from 11 April, kids and adults can head to Le Sortilège for an exciting adventure straight out of the Middle Ages!